fscorrupt/awesome-stars/README.md

 ## PowerShell

+- [eskonr/MEMPowered](https://github.com/eskonr/MEMPowered) - This is repository of tools,scripts and reports that are created by Eswar and also collected from other sources to help community.
 - [fscorrupt/Posterizarr](https://github.com/fscorrupt/Posterizarr) - 🖼️ Automated poster maker for Plex/Jellyfin/Emby.
 - [spaansba/PowerTree](https://github.com/spaansba/PowerTree) - A PowerShell directory tree visualization tool with endless configurations.
 - [admindroid-community/powershell-scripts](https://github.com/admindroid-community/powershell-scripts) - Office 365 Reporting PowerShell Scripts